-1. The Applicant's transportation plan must be designed and implemented to ensure public safety and maintain quality of life for other users of the county transportation system, adjacent residents, and affected property owners.

-2. Where available, existing private roads shall be used to minimize land disturbance unless traffic safety, visual or noise concerns, or other adverse surface impacts clearly dictate otherwise.

-3. Access roads on the site and access points to public roads as identified in the application materials shall be reviewed by the County Transportation Department and shall be built and maintained in accordance with the engineering specifications and access road standards defined in the Transportation Standards.

-4. All applicable transportation fees shall be paid prior to issuance of a development plan review construction permit, including without limitation:

-a. access permit fees;

-b. oversize/overweight permit fees;

-c. right of way construction permit fees; and

-d. fees to mitigate the cumulative impacts of heavy truck traffic on the county transportation system.
+- The Applicant's transportation plan must be designed and implemented to ensure public safety and maintain quality of life for other users of the county transportation system, adjacent residents, and affected property owners. - Where available, existing private roads shall be used to minimize land disturbance unless traffic safety, visual or noise concerns, or other adverse surface impacts clearly dictate otherwise. - Access roads on the site and access points to public roads as identified in the application materials shall be reviewed by the County Transportation Department and shall be built and maintained in accordance with the engineering specifications and access road standards defined in the Transportation Standards. - 4.
+All applicable transportation fees shall be paid prior to issuance of a development plan review construction permit, including without limitation: - a. access permit fees; - oversize/overweight permit fees; - c. right of way construction permit fees; and - fees to mitigate the cumulative impacts of heavy truck traffic on the county transportation system. - 5.

-e.
 Oil and gas operations must minimize impacts to the physical infrastructure of the county transportation system.
 Any costs to improve county transportation system infrastructure necessitated by the proposed oil and gas operation shall be the responsibility of the Applicant.
 All transportation system infrastructure improvements and associated costs shall be determined by the County Transportation Department.
 The County shall perform the work or arrange for it to be performed.
 If the Applicant disagrees with the infrastructure improvements or associated costs as assessed by County Transportation, it may request that County Transportation approve a different route for its proposed oil and gas operation that avoids the need for such improvements.
-Alternatively, the Applicant may engage a licensed civil engineering firm to perform a study to independently evaluate county transportation system infrastructure improvements necessitated by the proposed oil and gas operation.

-5. If the Applicant decides to perform a traffic engineering study, whether to challenge the amount of a fee or the cost of infrastructure improvements deemed necessary by the County, the Applicant may either request the Director place the Expedited DPR application on hold until resolution of the issue or request the Director reclassify the application as a Standard DPR application.
+Alternatively, the Applicant may engage a licensed civil engineering firm to perform a study to independently evaluate county transportation system infrastructure improvements necessitated by the proposed oil and gas operation. - 6.
+If the Applicant decides to perform a traffic engineering study, whether to challenge the amount of a fee or the cost of infrastructure improvements deemed necessary by the County, the Applicant may either request the Director place the Expedited DPR application on hold until resolution of the issue or request the Director reclassify the application as a Standard DPR application. - L. Water Quality Standards.
+Oil and gas operations shall not cause significant degradation to surface or ground waters within Boulder County.
+Methods to achieve compliance with this standard include, but are not limited to, compliance with the following provisions: - The Applicant shall provide the County with the information it provides to the COGCC ensuring compliance with the water quality protection standards contained in Rule